ethereum/execution-apis/src/engine/specification.md

 2. Client software **MUST** discard the payload if it's deemed invalid.

-3. The call **MUST** be responded with `SYNCING` status while the sync process is in progress and thus the execution cannot yet be validated.
+3. The call **MUST** return `SYNCING` status while the sync process is in progress and thus the execution cannot yet be validated.

 4. In the case when the parent block is unknown, client software **MUST** pull the block from the network and take one of the following actions depending on the parent block properties:
   - If the parent block is a PoW block as per [EIP-3675](https://eips.ethereum.org/EIPS/eip-3675#specification) definition, then all missing dependencies of the payload **MUST** be pulled from the network and validated accordingly.
 The call **MUST** be responded according to the validity of the payload and the chain of its ancestors.